|

 Medical uses

-Diclofenac is a relatively strong non-steroidal anti-inflammatory drug (NSAID).
+Diclofenac is a relatively strong non-steroidal anti-inflammatory drug (NSAID) of the arylalkanoic acid family.
 This medicine has analgesic, anti-inflammatory, and antipyretic properties.

-Diclofenac is effective in cases of moderate to severe pain where quick pain relief is required.
-It is used to reduce inflammation and pain in the following
+Diclofenac has a wide application in painful conditions.
+It is very effective in cases of moderate to severe pain where quick pain relief is required.
+Diclofenac is used to reduce inflammation and pain in the following conditions:

 - Ankylosing spondylitis